mwgeurts/exit_detector/README.md

 ## Installation and Use

-To install the TomoTherapy Exit Detector Analysis application, copy all MATLAB .m and .fig and DICOM .dcm files into a directory with read/write access and then copy the [CalcGamma.m submodule from the gamma repository](https://github.com/mwgeurts/gamma) into the `gamma` subfolder.
+To install the TomoTherapy Exit Detector Analysis Tool, copy all MATLAB .m and .fig and DICOM .dcm files into a directory with read/write access and then copy the [CalcGamma.m submodule from the gamma repository](https://github.com/mwgeurts/gamma) into the `gamma` subfolder.
 If using git, execute `git clone --recursive https://github.com/mwgeurts/exit_detector`.

-To enable dose recalculation based on the measured leaf open times, The TomoTherapy Exit Detector Analysis application must be configured to communicate with a dose calculation server.
+To enable dose recalculation based on the measured leaf open times, the TomoTherapy Exit Detector Analysis Tool must be configured to communicate with a dose calculation server.
 Open ExitDetector.m and find the following lines in the function `ExitDetector_OpeningFcn()` (note each line is separated by several lines of comments and `Event()` calls in the actual file):

 ```
 addpath('../ssh2_v2_m1_r6/');
 handles.ssh2 = ssh2_config('tomo-research','tomo','hi-art');
 ```

 This application uses the [SSH/SFTP/SCP for Matlab (v2)] (http://www.mathworks.com/matlabcentral/fileexchange/35409-sshsftpscp-for-matlab-v2) interface based on the Ganymed-SSH2 javalib for communication with the dose calculation server.
-If performing dose calculation, this interface must be downloaded and the ExitDetector.m statement `addpath('../ssh2_v2_m1_r6/')` modified to reflect its location.
+If performing dose calculation, this interface must be downloaded/extracted and the `ExitDetector_OpeningFcn()` statement `addpath('../ssh2_v2_m1_r6/')` modified to reflect its location.
 If this interface is not available, use of the TomoTherapy Exit Detector Analysis application is still available for sinogram comparison, but all dose and Gamma computation and evaluation functionality will be automatically disabled.

 Next, edit `ssh2_config()` with the the IP/DNS address of the dose computation server (tomo-research, for example), a user account on the server (tomo), and password (hi-art).
 This user account must have SSH access rights, rights to execute `gpusadose`, and finally read/write acces to the temp directory.
 See Accuray Incorporated to see if your research workstation includes this feature.